Copper and Postnatal Depression

-When it comes to the link between copper and anxiety, this study found an increased level of copper and decreased zinc levels in people with anxiety.
+There appears to be a link between copper and anxiety.
+This study found an increased level of copper and decreased zinc levels in people with anxiety.
 After treatment with zinc and antioxidant supplementation, their symptoms improved significantly.

 I saw great results in my clinic using zinc supplementation as part of a treatment protocol for anxiety and depression.
 This is not surprising considering zinc is required for serotonin and GABA synthesis (happy, calming brain chemicals).

 This systematic review found evidence to suggest potential benefits in zinc supplementation for depression.

 Interestingly, this study found a 24% lower serum zinc level on the 3rd day postpartum.
 A day which is known by health professionals as commonly known as "third-day blues" day.

 Copper is an antagonist of zinc and vice versa, zinc antagonises copper.
 Therefore, the naturopathic treatment for high copper levels is high dose zinc supplementation.

 Copper and zinc compete for absorption.
 If you are supplementing with either of them you can't take them at the same time.
 High dose zinc supplementation can help to balance out high levels of copper in the body.